RuiChen-stack/M2SD/README.md

 # Mirror Detection via Multi-Directional Similarity Perception and Spectral Saliency Enhancement
-This repository is the official PyTorch implementation of the paper "Mirror Detection via Multi-Directional Similarity Perception and Spectral Saliency Enhancement"
+This repository is the official PyTorch implementation of our IEEE TCSVT paper "Mirror Detection via Multi-Directional Similarity Perception and Spectral Saliency Enhancement"

 # Get started
 ## Datasets